 Jeuveau interrupts the communication between a nerve ending and its target muscle.
-In this mechanism of action, Jeuveau works similarly to Botox, Dysport, and Xeomin, the other 3 neuromodulars currently FDA-approved in the US for cosmetic purposes.
-Jeveau is sued for the treatment of moderate to severe frown lines on the face.
+In this mechanism of action, Jeuveau works similarly to Botox, Dysport, and Xeomin, the other 3 neuromodulators currently FDA-approved in the US for cosmetic purposes.
+Jeuveau is used for the treatment of moderate to severe frown lines on the face.

 Is Jeuveau like Botox, Dysport, and Xeomin?

 Jeuveau is very similar to Botox, Dysport, and Xeomin (which are a proprietary type of neuromodulator).
 All of these medications are derived from the same bacteria and work similarly to improve the appearance of lines and creases on the face, by relaxing the muscles into which they are injected.